 self.graphWidget.plot(hour, temperature, symbol='+')

 In addition to symbol you can also pass in symbolSize, symbolBrush and symbolPen parameters.
-The value passed as symbolBrush can be any colour, or QBrush type, while symbolPen can be passed any colour or a QPen instance.
+The value passed as symbolBrush can be any color, or QBrush type, while symbolPen can be passed any color or a QPen instance.
 The pen is used to draw the outline of the shape, while brush is used for the fill.

-For example the below code will give a blue cross marker of size 30, on a thick red line.
+For example, the code below will give a blue cross marker of size 30 on a thick red dashed line.

 In addition to the + plot marker, PyQtGraph supports the following standard markers shown in the table below.
 These can all be used in the same way.

-If you have more complex requirements you can also pass in any QPainterPath object, allowing you to draw completely custom marker shapes.
+If you have more complex requirements, we can also pass in any QPainterPath object, allowing us to draw completely custom marker shapes.

 Plot Titles